 Check with the Mackinac Island ferry companies for ferry fees and ticketing information.
 Likewise, check with the Michigan Department of Natural Resources for information on Mackinac Island boat slip reservations and fees.

-Whether you take a commercial ferry or your own boat to Mackinac Island, you’ll arrive in the same harbor in Haldimand Bay.
+Whether you take a commercial ferry to Mackinac Island or your own boat, you’ll arrive in the same harbor in Haldimand Bay.
 Here’s a fun bit of Mackinac Island trivia regarding how Haldimand Bay got is name.
 It’s one of many fascinating illustrations of Mackinac Island’s unique history:

 As the story goes, the British commander of Fort Michilimackinac wanted to move the outpost from the mainland (at what is now Mackinaw City) onto the high bluffs of Mackinac Island during the Revolutionary War.
 In order to do so, he sought permission from the governor of Quebec, a British colonial province that at the time encompassed all of what we now know as Michigan.
 To gain support for the move, the fort commander offered to name the Mackinac Island harbor after the governor, Frederick Haldimand.